Austedo and Austedo XR (deutetrabenazine) for Huntington’s disease

 The prescribing information for Austedo and Austedo XR carries a boxed warning noting that the medications can increase the risk of depression and suicidal thoughts or behaviors, which is already higher than normal in people with Huntington’s.

 Those starting on Austedo or Austedo XR should be monitored for new or worsening signs of these issues.
-Patients, as well as their caregivers and families, should be aware of this risk and report any sudden changes in mood, behaviors, thoughts, or feelings to the treating physician, especially in the periods after treatment initiation and changes in dose.
+Patients, as well as their caregivers and families, should be aware of this risk and report any sudden changes in mood, behaviors, thoughts, or feelings to the treating physician, especially in the periods after treatment start and any changes in dose.

-Patients presenting with new or worsening signs of depression, suicidal thoughts, and/or behaviors that do not resolve should be immediately evaluated and consider stopping treatment.
+Patients with new or worsening signs of depression, suicidal thoughts, and/or behaviors that do not resolve should be immediately evaluated and consider stopping treatment.

 Clinical worsening versus side effects